ONLINE HELP

 • Stopping the project test

-• Stopping the test of a project in simulator mode
+• Stopping a project test in the simulator

 • Stopping the test of a project in the emulator

-• Stopping the test of a project on the mobile device
+• Stopping a project test on the mobile device

 • Remarks